globalaijaipur/llm-rag-demo/README.md

-# LLM & RAG Demo with LangChain and LLAMA2
+# LLM & RAG Demo with LangChain and Llama 3.2

 This repository contains a quick demonstration of Large Language Models (LLMs) and Retrieval Augmented Generation (RAG) using Python and LangChain.
 The project includes two different implementations showcasing basic LLM integration and RAG capabilities.